London, England

 London is full of amazing places to grab a bite, whether it’s for lunch or dinner!

-• The Regency Café in Pimlico is an art deco icon of Full English breakfast destinations, but there’s not much separating their menu from every other neighbourhood café!
+- The Regency Café in Pimlico is an art deco icon of Full English breakfast destinations, but there’s not much separating their menu from every other neighborhood café!

 What to Do